samunemeth/E-paper-Clock/README.md

 > but there are a lot, so it will take time.

-# E-papper Clock
+# E-paper Clock

-This is an e-papper clock based on a *WeAct Studio 2.9" BW* display, and a custom *Weather Station V1* mainboard.
+This is an e-paper clock based on a *WeAct Studio 2.9" BW* display, and a custom *Weather Station V1* mainboard.

 ## Current functionality